 In kernel-based mode: ~/Box

 Box is now available under "Locations" in Finder.

-- Existing Favorites will not be carried forward from kernel-mode to FPE mode, so you'll need to manually re-add Box folders under "Favorites".
+- Existing Favorites, including the shortcut to the Box root folder, will not be carried forward from kernel-mode to FPE mode, so you'll need to manually re-add Box folders under "Favorites".

 - Mac Package files opened in iWork will not support real-time collaboration.
 You can still edit package files in iWork, but cannot do it using real-time collaboration.
 Non-package files opened in iWork will continue to support real-time collaboration.

 - Box Drive's Custom Mount Location feature is no longer supported on Apple macOS devices configured using the FPE mode of Box Drive(v 2.23.193 or above).
 Custom Mount Location continues to work if you're using the legacy kernel-based Box Drive configuration on macOS 11.x and 10.15.
 For more details, see this article.